Gbukaa/security_week/workshops/week-1/introduction_to_containers.md

 # Introduction to Containers

 ### Learning Objectives

-- Explain what is a Container
+Be able to:

-- Know some of the benefits of containerising applications
+- Explain what a container is
-- Understand the problems that containers solve
+- Explain some of the benefits of containerising applications and the problems that containers solve
-- Understand the basics of Docker
+- Run a container on your local machine
-- Launch your first container locally!
+- Interact with containers running on your local machine

 ### What are Containers and what are their benefits?